In this blog post I want to talk about prequalifying leads. In particular why it’s important and how to go about it.

 If you’re not prequalifying leads, chances are you’re just saying “yes” to everyone and that’s really stupid.

 If you do this, you’re going to end up with angry clients.
 You’re going to end up with clients not paying on time.
 You’re going to find yourself with clients that are getting twitchy about rankings.
-Clients that are fucking annoying you every five minutes – either calling you or sending you silly fucking emails.
-Clients that can’t afford your services or people who want to spend an hour on the phone with no intention of paying you at all.
+Clients that are annoying you every five minutes – either calling you or sending you silly fucking emails.
+Clients that can’t afford your services or people who want to spend an hour on the phone with no intention of paying you.

 So what you should be doing?